Monogram Logo: Fonts, Styles, Examples, and More

 There are many design websites where you can hunt for inspiration.
 Websites like Logo Gala and Logo Moose are great places to begin.
 They feature logos created by professional artists and can serve as an inspiration when you’re not sure where to start.

 If by now you’ve given up on the idea of creating a logo yourself, you might even find an artist to hire there.
 However, if you’re not the type to easily give up, let’s keep going!

 There are certain associations that customers make with brands.
-Call to mind your favorite pastry shop, and you will most likely feel its warm and cozy atmosphere.
+Call to mind your favorite pastry shop, and you will most likely feel its warm and cosy atmosphere.
 If you’re into fitness and are making regular visits to the gym, you’ll likely associate the latter with confidence, motivation, and health.

 A good business logo translates all these associations into a concise visual design.
 Thus, every time a customer sees the logo of a certain brand, these feelings are recalled.

 The famous Nike “swoosh”, for example, gives the brands’ devotees a boost of determination and confidence to realize both their athletic and life aspirations.